sebastiancarlos/beachpatrol/README.md

 # Beachpatrol - Browser's End-user Automation CLI Hub.
 Potentialize All Tasks Regarding Online Life.

-_All essential software should be automatable.
+_Fssential software should be automatable.
 Web browsers aren't.
 Let's change that._

 Add to image: "Improve your web surfing with Beachpatrol"